boruahbhaskar/binsenseai-ml/README.md

 	sudo usermod -aG docker ubuntu

 	newgrp docker

+	check whether Docker have successfully installed or not by executing

+	docker --version

 # 6. Configure EC2 as self-hosted runner:
     setting>actions>runner>new self hosted runner> choose os> then run command one by one

+    # Download

+	# Create a folder
+		$ mkdir actions-runner && cd actions-runner

+	# Download the latest runner package
+		$ curl -o actions-runner-linux-x64-2.316.1.tar.gz -L https://github.com/actions/runner/releases/download/v2.316.1/actions-runner-linux-x64-2.316.1.tar.gz

+	# Optional: Validate the hash
+		$ echo "d62de2400eeeacd195db91e2ff011bfb646cd5d85545e81d8f78c436183e09a8  actions-runner-linux-x64-2.316.1.tar.gz" | shasum -a 256 -c

+	# Extract the installer
+		$ tar xzf ./actions-runner-linux-x64-2.316.1.tar.gz

+	## Configure

+	# Create the runner and start the configuration experience
+		$ ./config.sh --url https://github.com/boruahbhaskar/binsenseai-ml --token AD3DCOLGTJLTRNLUTCL7NNTGJNRPC

+	Once you paste the configure command and execute it will ask for a runner.
+Press enter and then write self-hosted.
+After few steps keep on pressing Enter

+	# Last step, run it!
+It will connect EC2 with Github.
+Our Ci/CD is Set here.

+		$ ./run.sh

 # 7. Setup github secrets:

+	Setting AWS Secrets in Github
+	Now We’ll need to Setup AWS Secrets with github.for that go Secrets & Variables & click on Actions.
+	Click on new repository Secrets

     AWS_ACCESS_KEY_ID=